deepnlp-cs599-usc/quac/FlowQA_Coreference/README.md

 * Feed the result from the coreference model to the FlowQA model
 * Feed the internal representation of each tokens in coreference model to the FlowQA model

+## Feed the result from the coreference model to the FlowQA model

+## Feed the internal representation of each tokens in coreference model to the FlowQA model